dart-lang/language/working/1426-extension-types/feature-specification-views.md

 `V2`, where both `V1` and `V2` has a member named _m_ with distinct
 declarations, and _DV_ does not declare a member named _m_.

-*In other words, if two different declarations of _m_ is inherited from two superviews then the subview must resolve the conflict.
+*In other words, if two different declarations of _m_ are inherited from two superviews then the subview must resolve the conflict.
 The so-called diamond inheritance pattern can create the case where two superviews have an _m_, but they are both declared by the same